newagemob/openliquid-client/src/pages/docs/structure/markdown_docs/00_OpenLiquid_Strategy_Overview.md

 description: How OpenLiquid utilizes machine learning and statistical modeling to create trading strategies.
 ---

+OpenLiquid's **ORBIT** is an open-source algorithmic trading platform that allows users to create, test, and execute automated trading strategies using real-time market data and advanced analytics.
+It is a powerful tool for traders, investors, and developers to create, optimize, and backtest trading strategies.
+ORBIT provides users with a wide range of features, including easy-to-use development tools, powerful analytics and data visualization capabilities, and the ability to execute trades in real-time.
+Additionally, ORBIT supports a variety of data sources and languages, allowing users to quickly and easily develop custom trading algorithms.
+We run a server that analyzes, backtests, and executes trades based on popular algorithms such as Moving Average Crossover, Mean Reversion, Momentum, Arbitrage, and Market Making.
+Alternatively, you can run ORBIT your own server by downloading the repository and following the guide on GitHub.

 ## Steps to take for every trade:

 * ***Stock market data analysis***: You will need to use libraries such as Pandas and NumPy to import and analyze stock market data.
 Pandas is a library used for data manipulation and analysis, while NumPy is a library used for mathematical and statistical operations.